anshul-jain-devx108/Big_Data_Engineering/README.md

 ## Folder Structure
 1.DataIngestiontoDB
--Helps connect with the database deployed on Filess.io.
+- Helps connect with the database deployed on Filess.io.
--Uploads data from local host in CSV format to SQL on Filess.io.
+- Uploads data from local host in CSV format to SQL on Filess.io.
 ** Further files are under progress.